rdinapoli/Tutuila_IFD_Bayesian/README.md

 ## Bayesian models

 All Bayesian models were conducted in OxCal v.
-4.4.2 using the IntCal20 radiocarbon calibration curve (Reimer et al. 2020).
+4.4.2.
+All Tutuila radiocarbon dates were calibrated using the IntCal20 radiocarbon calibration curve (Reimer et al. 2020), and all unidentified charcoal dates are modeled as charcoal outliers following Dee and Bronk Ramsey (2014).

 OxCal code and results can be found in the folder ...